steve315/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. 9-John_Doe - sets the mode of the file hello too -rwxr-x-wx
 11. 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mod	e.
 12. 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+15. 100-change_owner_and_group - changes owner to vincent and group to staff for all files and directories in the working directory